smhaley/react-text-annotate-blend/README.md

 # react-text-annotate-blend
-### React component for blended text annotations
+### React component for interactive text annotations with overlap blending

-A simple component to add more complexity to tagging tools.

 This project extends the `Text Annotator` component from <a href='https://mcamac.github.io/react-text-annotate/>'>`react-text-annotate`</a>.